lemaiwo/cds-plugin-handlers/readme.md

 This plugin also allows you to implement separation by concerns when it comes to external services.
 All requests to external services or even to different databases can be stored in a folder "services".
 In here, you have to create a service class for each external service to implement all the needed requests.

-The folder structure in the "srv" folder should look like this.
+The folder structure in the "srv" folder should look like this:
 ```sh
 srv
 ├── src